 When working with chemicals, always wear a suitable lab coat, disposable gloves, and protective goggles.
-For more information, consult the appropriate safety data sheets (SDSs), available from the product supplier.
+For more information, please consult the appropriate safety data sheets (SDSs).
+These are available online in convenient and compact PDF format at www.qiagen.com/safety where you can find, view, and print the SDS for each QIAGEN kit and kit component.

-- Standard microbiological equipment for growing and harvesting bacteria (e.g., inoculating loop, culture tubes and flasks, and 37°C shaking incubator) - 96-100% ethanol - Microcentrifuge tubes for elution (1.5 mL or 2 mL) - Ultrapure water - Glassware for reconstitution of buffers (see "Important Notes" for more information) - Optional: Vacuum pump (e.g., Vacuum Pump) - Optional: Waste Tubes (2 mL) (cat. no. 19211), in case the user prefers to use a new Waste Tube for each washing step.
+- Standard microbiological equipment for growing and harvesting bacteria (e.g., inoculating loop, culture tubes and flasks, and 37°C shaking incubator) - 96-100% ethanol\ - Microcentrifuge tubes for elution (1.5 mL or 2 mL) - Ultrapure water - Glassware for reconstitution of buffers (see "Important Notes" for more information) - Optional: Vacuum pump (e.g., Vacuum Pump) - Optional: Waste Tubes (2 mL) (cat. no. 19211), in case the user prefers to use a new Waste Tube for each washing step.
 We recommend reusing the same Waste Tube throughout the procedure to reduce plastic consumption.

-Do not use denatured alcohol, which contains other substances such as methanol or methylethylketone.
+\Do not use denatured alcohol, which contains other substances such as methanol or methylethylketone.